• Demons of Oblivion

 If you want new release announcements, there are two newsletter options.
 Otherwise…honestly, subscribe to my blog or join Patreon, because right now those are the only other options.
 Again, I’m staying at Twitter for now because fuck that guy, I get too much work through it to give it at the moment.

-Filed Under: blog Tagged With: elis o'connor, livi talbot, state of the union, update, waverly jones
+Written by Skyla Dawn Cameron · Categorized: blog · Tagged: elis o'connor, livi talbot, state of the union, update, waverly jones

 “When’s That Book Coming?”
 Winter 2022 Edition